Lachlan-Mayne/english-notes/Peter/Marketing.md

 - Breaches of consumer laws can result in the ACCC taking legal action against the business or individual concerned

 Price Discrimination:
+- A business setting different prices for a product in different markets
+- Can be for multiple reasons, sometimes valid:
+	- MArkets are geographically separated, such as city and country prices
+	- Product dif

 **Ethics:**